 Bruges is located only a one-hour train ride from our hotel in Antwerp and Brussels, and is definitely a must-see while visiting Belgium.

 Enjoying a short break in London can be an attractive prospect at any time; the city isn’t one of the most popular in the world for nothing.
 However, each January the London Ice Sculpting Festival transforms Canary Wharf from a high-class business district into a wintry wonderland packed with games, displays and of course, exceptional ice art.

-In addition to an international competition the weekend-long events gives visitors the opportunity to roll up their sleeves and try their hand at ice sculpture.
+In addition to an international competition, the weekend-long events gives visitors the opportunity to roll up their sleeves and try their hand at ice sculpting.
 Budding ice artists can take up a mallet and chisel either during master classes or by having a go on the onsite graffiti wall.
 Meanwhile, those with a more tactical mind have the chance to play chess on a giant icy chess set.

 Thanks to the central location of the ice sculpting festival in London, it’s easy to get to from across the city.
 Our hotel, the Radisson Blu Edwardian Berkshire Hotel is a great choice if you’re looking for comfortable rooms and a convenient location for your trip.
 The ice sculpting festival in London provides world class exhibits, and you know that with Radisson Blu you can rely on a cozy place to warm up after a day of exploring in the cold!